Clinical Study Coordinators & Monitors in Thailand

 Navigating the Thai clinical research landscape requires a strong understanding of the regulatory framework governing clinical trials in the country.
 Compliance with regulatory requirements is crucial to ensure the ethical conduct of research studies and the protection of study participants.
 Here are a few points highlighting the importance of regulatory compliance in clinical research in Thailand:

-1. Regulatory authority: The FDA oversees clinical trials in Thailand.
+1. Regulatory authority: The Thai FDA oversees clinical trials in Thailand.

-2. Ethics committee review: Ethical approval is required before initiating research studies.
+2. Ethics committee review: Researchers/sponsors must obtain ethical approval before initiating studies.

 3. Good Clinical Practice (GCP): Adherence to GCP guidelines ensures ethical and high-quality research.